 Around 5% of employees have taken a career break of around six months or more.
 There has been research into it, and that same research has shown that nearly 75% of women have taken a career break for family reasons, where as the statistics show that less than half have taken a break for personal reasons.

 No matter what the motives are for taking a break from your career, there might come a time when you do decide to jump back into work and working up the career ladder.
+Searching for a job is a challenge within itself, but job sites come in hand.
 Getting a job after being away from it all can feel pretty unnerving.
 You could feel anxious about the questions that you’d get asked in your interview, feel like you’re being judged, and may feel like your skills are a bit rusty, leaving you lacking in confidence.

 If you feel like you’re in a situation like this, then here are some tips to help you to increase your own chances of getting hired after taking some time off for a career break, no matter what the reason.

 How to Get a Job After A Career Break

 A lot of people can make the mistakes of jumping straight back into any job or the first job that they get an interview for.
 It can feel like a compliment to get an interview or a job offer, but if the fit isn’t quite right, then don’t just go for it, if it feels like the only option that you have.
 First of all, if you’re not sure about a job role, then the person interviewing you may be able to sense that you have some uncertainty with it.
 So as a result, it can stop you from going any further in the process of being hired.